 10. Set the scene with a feature wall

-That’s one way to get your guest talking!
-A striking feature wall is priceless for a dining room decorating scheme, because it not only sets the scene it provides a great conversational piece.
+That’s one way to get your guests talking!
+A striking feature wall is priceless for dining room wall decor because it not only sets the scene – it provides a great conversational piece, too.

 From statement floral wallpapers to a night skyline, such as above, this is the room you can have fun with a feature wall.
 If it’s perhaps more of entertaining space rather than everyday dining, the more striking the better.